-TIP: Any stiff sponge will do the job but you will have a better result with a drywall sponge or sandpaper designed for wet sanding.
+TIP: Any stiff sponge will do the job but you will have better results with a drywall sponge or sandpaper designed for wet sanding.

-Dip the sanding material into the water and wring it out the excess.
+Dip the sanding tool into the water and wring out the excess.

-TIP: You don’t want the sponge to be to dry.
+TIP: You don’t want the sponge to be too dry.
 You want it damp enough to loosen and dissolve the joint compound.